Mr. Skin: History

-In 1997, Parrish Whitaker took his hobby of memorizing what movie actresses had performed nude scenes in Hollywood movies onto the radio.
+In 1997, Jim McBride took his hobby of memorizing what movie actresses had performed nude scenes in Hollywood movies onto the radio.
 He was featured as a radio show personality "Mr. Skin" on Harry Teinowitz's WMVP/Chicago call in radio show.

-In 1999 Parrish Whitaker met with an attorney to map out a legal strategy for creating a website featuring nude video clips of famous Hollywood stars taken from movie scenes.
+In 1999 Jim McBride met with an attorney to map out a legal strategy for creating a website featuring nude video clips of famous Hollywood stars taken from movie scenes.
 The Mr. Skin website was created as an editorial site featuring complete biographies, reviews and news about movie celebrities, along with clips from their movies.
 The most popular scenes that drove web traffic happened to be the clips featuring partial or full nudity from the actresses' movie.

 After an appearance on The Howard Stern Show in 2000, McBride became a regular guest, ultimately producing a "Mr. Skin Minute" that continues to air every Thursday as part of Stern's Sirius Satellite Radio program, airing every other Wednesday at 9:40 am on The Rude Awakening Show on WOCM.
-Other radio shows that have featured Mr. Skin include Lex and Terry, Tom Leykis, The Adam Carolla Show, Loveline, Steve Dahl, Opie and Anthony, Kidd Chris, The Bob & Tom Show, Drew & Mike, The Drew and Mike Podcast The World Famous Frank Show, The Todd and Tyler Radio Empire, The Regular Guys, The Jeff O'Neil Show, The Free Beer and Hot Wings Show, The Toucher and Rich Show, Preston & Steve, The Don and Mike Showand a weekly call in to the BS on Real Radio 104.1 in Orlando, Florida and every Monday on The Paul Castronovo show.
+Other radio shows that have featured Mr. Skin include Lex and Terry, Tom Leykis, The Adam Carolla Show, Loveline, Steve Dahl, Opie and Anthony, Kidd Chris, The Bob & Tom Show, Drew & Mike, The Drew and Mike Podcast The World Famous Frank Show, The Todd and Tyler Radio Empire, The Regular Guys, The Jeff O'Neil Show, The Free Beer and Hot Wings Show, The Toucher and Rich Show, Preston & Steve, The Don and Mike Show and a weekly call in to the BS on Real Radio 104.1 in Orlando, Florida and every Monday on The Paul Castronovo show.
 He also appeared numerous times on The Drew and Mike Show on WRIF radio in Detroit, and every Thursday on The Playboy Morning Show TV and Web Audio and video Streaming on Playboy TV.

 In 2002, he appeared on the comedy game show Beat the Geeks as the Nudity In Movies geek for 2 episodes.

-In 2007, MrSkin.com was referenced in Judd Apatow's comedy, Knocked Up, which was discussed in a New York Times Business section feature which detailed MrSkin.com's history, its prominence in Knocked Up, and the site's positive relationship with Hollywood companies as a marketing tool.
-In the article, interviewer Andrew Newman wrote that "[T]he movie studios not only tolerate Mr. McBride but also court him by sending advance screeners of DVD releases."
+In 2007, MrSkin.com was referenced in Judd Apatow's comedy, Knocked Up, which was discussed in a New York Times Business section feature which detailed MrSkin.com's history and its prominence in Knocked Up.

+In 2017, Jim McBride along with the team from 'Naked News' were guests on the reality show 'Below Deck Mediterranean' to celebrate the 17th Anniversary of Mr. Skin.

 In 2020, Jim McBride produced and appeared in Skin: A History of Nudity in the Movies, a documentary on the history of nudity in feature films from the early silent days to the present.